-The paper analyses key chapters in the American Medical Association Guides To The Evaluation Of Permanent Impairment, 4th Edition1.
+The paper analyzes key chapters in the American Medical Association Guides to the Evaluation of Permanent Impairment, 4th Edition.
 For each Chapter, we identify key information and assessments by treating and assessing health care professionals that can be used to assist in CAT Impairment designation.
 The paper analyses the Glasgow Coma Scale and the Glasgow Outcome Scale in light of clinicians' assessments.
 We then address the legal meaning of causation as it relates to accident benefit impairments.
-The paper concludes by discussing fair payment for the assessments of treating and assessing health care professionals which form the cornerstone of catastrophic impairment determination.